mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/trusted-vs-untrusted.md

 # (2) Trusted and untrusted concepts in confidential computing
 __________________________________________________

-***# With this one I did the same as in the preivous one but I also started to modify certain paragraph so you can see what it could look like or how we can bring some concept in a more beginner-friendly manner.
-If I write anything wrong of course, do correct/mention it haha***

 When we run a program, we usually do so in a certain environment.
 It could be Linux machine, a virtual machine or a Docker container.
 Securing that environnement is as critical as securing our code.

 Easier said than done though!
 All the programs that run aside of ours - the different standard libraries, the different softwares and even OS's kernel - can extend the attack surface.
 They could interact with our program and tamper with it.

 Cue to one of the major principles in computer security:

-***# The following {== ==} syntax highlights a block of text on MKdocs materials***

 {==